 Discover how the past is brought to life!

-This program allows summer interests groups, camps, day cares, youth groups, and community organizations the opportunity to experience the past in the present and have fun with history!
+This program allows interests groups, camps, day cares, youth groups, and community organizations the opportunity to experience the past in the present and have fun with history!

 60 Minute Program

 $6.00 per participant